deansher/Cy/doc/dependency_management.md

 * the branch in that repository that contains the package

-* the relative path from the root of the repo to a "Cy home directory" that contains at least `node-out` and `browser-out`, that preferably contains `src` and `README.md`, and that contains `contracts` if it does not contain `src`.
-See the *Cy Source Structure* docs for more information about Cy home directories.
+* the relative path from the root of the repo to a "Cy root directory" that contains at least `node-out` and `browser-out`, that preferably contains `src` and `README.md`, and that contains `contracts` if it does not contain `src`.
+See the *Cy Source Structure* docs for more information about Cy root directories.

 The lines of a package registry file are ordered by descending minimum version number.

-An individual or organization can manage private source code by creating a "local" registry with the same structure as the public package registry and by providing the url of this local registry repository to the Cy compiler in the `--package-registry` parameter.
+An individual or organization can manage private source code by creating a local registry with the same structure as the public package registry and by providing the url of this local registry repository to the Cy compiler in the `--package-registry` parameter.
 Multiple package registries can be specified by providing this parameter multiple times, in which case all registries will be